Proxyeconomics, the inevitable corruption of proxy-based competition: Detailed model description

-We can most easily think of the proxy as a simple scalar metric, such as the journal impact factor or publication count.
-In fact, proxies can be better thought of as arbitrarily complex objective functions, designed to best capture the actual societal goal.
-In analogy to the economic revealed preference approach, we can also think of the proxy as the set of attributes that factually determine selection within the competitive system (the revealed preference of the system).
-In both these analogies, the societal system is conceptualized as an information processing device, collecting complex input information and converting it to actionable output metrics (competitive rankings).
-The societal goal is defined as the arbitrary set of properties society wants to optimize.
-Though this is difficult to define in any specific context, we can justify it as a theoretical entity based on general information theoretic considerations ranging from oversimplification and measurement error to a range of optimization induced errors \citep{Manheim2018, Amodei2016}.
-For instance, in practice, proxy measures are heavily determined by the ease and cost of measurement and communication.
+The societal goal is the arbitrary consensus set of properties society wants to achieve/regulate (see examples in Table \ref{tab:tab1}).
+Though this is difficult to precisely define in any specific context, it is important to bear in mind that such a consensus set is implied by the fact that society maintains an artificial competitive system in the first place.
+Practical and information-theoretic considerations further help to predict the ways a goal is likely to differ from the proxy \cite{Conant1970, Manheim2018A, Amodei2016}.
+This can allow a relational or negative definition (e.g. a preponderance of irreproducible publications may not further the societal goal).
 Note that, in the present model, we define the societal goal as only those goal-aspects, which are privately known to individual agents.
 This definition of the societal goal may be most productive, since aspects of the goal unknown at the individual and the institutional level may be particularly difficult to address.
-Individuals are assumed to have superior knowledge as to the precise profiles of their actions and their implications.
-Indeed, there are numerous reports of individuals in competitive systems who state that competition is impeding their ability to act according to the societal goal, implying private knowledge of implications for this goal which is not captured by the proxy \citep[for instance see][for examples from science and banking, respectively]{Baker1992, Benabou2016}.
+In the present model, individuals are assumed to have superior knowledge as to the precise profiles of their actions and their implications.
+Indeed, there are numerous reports of individuals in competitive systems who state that competition is impeding their ability to act according to the societal goal.
+This directly implies private knowledge of implications for the goal which are not captured by the proxy (for instance see \cite{Baker1992, Benabou2016} for examples from science and banking, respectively).
+Similarly, a substantial portion of the general population personally feels that their whole job (which is the result of competitive market mechanisms) does not contribute to societal welfare in any way \cite{Graeber2018}.